gfulham/Data-Science-Projects/README.md

-# Electronic Store Sales Data Analysis
+# Electronic Store Sales Exploratory Data Analysis in Python

 This analysis looks into tech product sales across the US.